On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Separating partial route inequalities

 Using the notion of block-cut forests, we present our heuristic for separating partial route inequalities in Algorithm~\ref{algorithm:partial_route}.
-In line~\ref{alg:block_cut_forest}, we build the graph~$\tilde{G}$ and apply the algorithm of~\cite{hopcroft1973algorithm} to construct the block-cut forest~$\mc{F}$.
-Then, in lines~\ref{alg:loop_start}-\ref{alg:loop_end}, we generate a partial route~$H$ for each simple path~$P \in \mc{P}$ connecting distinct leaves of~$\mc{F}$ (see Figure~\ref{figure:block-cut-tree}).
+In line~\ref{alg:block_cut_forest}, we build the graph~$\bar{G}$ and apply the algorithm of~\cite{hopcroft1973algorithm} to construct the block-cut forest~$\mc{T}$.
+Then, in lines~\ref{alg:loop_start}-\ref{alg:loop_end}, we generate a partial route~$H$ for each simple path~$P \in \mc{P}$ connecting distinct leaves of~$\mc{T}$ (see Figure~\ref{figure:block-cut-tree}).
+To simplify the presentation, we represent the paths by (one of) its corresponding sequence of vertices in~$\mc{T}$.

 In our implementation, we do not store the entire set of paths~$\mc{P}$.
-Instead, we iteratively construct the paths by running depth-first searches from each leaf of~$\mc{F}$.
-Additionally, to avoid examining symmetric partial routes, we assume that we have a total order~$\prec$ on all the vertices of the block-cut forest~$\mc{F}$.
+Instead, we iteratively construct the paths by running depth-first searches from each leaf of~$\mc{T}$.
+Additionally, to avoid examining symmetric partial routes, we assume that we have a total order~$\prec$ on all the vertices of the block-cut forest~$\mc{T}$.

-We remark that, although we described Algorithm~\ref{algorithm:partial_route} as a separation heuristic, the algorithm itself is not finding violated inequalities.
-Instead, it generates a candidate set of partial routes~$\mc{H}$, which can later be tested for violation depending on the form of the partial route inequalities and the choice of recourse lower bounds.
+We remark that, although we described Algorithm~\ref{algorithm:partial_route} as a separation heuristic, the algorithm itself does not find violated inequalities.
+Instead, it generates a candidate set of partial routes~$\mc{H}$, which can later be tested for violation depending on the form of the partial route inequalities and the choice of the recourse lower bounds.
 For example, in Section~\ref{section:application_vrpsd} we define a partial route lower bound~$\Lc{H}$ for the VRPSD with scenarios under the classical recourse policy.
-Then, given a partial route~$\H \in \mc{H}$, if we use the disaggregation from Remark~\ref{remark:disaggregation}, we check if~$\bar{\theta}(V_+(H)) > \Lc{H} \cdot \Wof{\bar{x}}{H}$.
-If instead we use the disaggregation of~\cite{hoogendoorn2023improved} (Remark~\ref{remark:hoogendoorn}), then we check if~$\bar{\theta}_v > \Lc{H} \cdot \Wof{\bar{x}}{H}$, where~$v \in V_+(\H)$ is the customer with the smallest index in~$\H$.
-More details on the separation routine are given in Section~\ref{subsection:vrpsd_separation}.
+Then, given a partial route~$\H \in \mc{H}$, if we use the customer-based disaggregation from Remark~\ref{remark:disaggregation}, we check if~$\bar{\theta}(V_+(H)) > \Lc{H} \cdot \Whs(\bar{x}; \Xh{H})$.
+If instead we use the route-based disaggregation in Formulation~\eqref{formulation:partial_route}, we check if~$\bar{\theta}_v > \Lc{H} \cdot \Whs(\bar{x}; \Xh{H})$, where~$v \in V_+(\H)$ is the customer with the smallest index in~$\H$.
+More details on the separation routine are given in Section~\ref{subsection:vrpsd_separation} and Appendix~\ref{appendix:separation}.